gmgeorg/pypsps/README.md

 data / inference problem.

-## General causal framework, not only binary treatment & continous outcome
+## General causal framework, not only binary treatment & continuous outcome

-PSPS is a general framework for causal learning for any treatment type (binary, continous, multi-class, ...) and any outcome type (univariate, multivariate;
+PSPS is a general framework for causal learning for any treatment type (binary, continuous, multi-class, ...) and any outcome type (univariate, multivariate;
 binary, continuous, multi-class, ...).

-The `pypsps.keras.models` module contains `build_toy_model()` as a template of how to build a causal PSPS model architecture for the common case of binary treatment (T), numeric features (X) a univariate, continous outcome (Y), with a specific hidden layer structure.
+The `pypsps.keras.models` module contains `build_toy_model()` as a template of how to build a causal PSPS model architecture for the common case of binary treatment (T), numeric features (X) a univariate, continuous outcome (Y), with a specific hidden layer structure.
 The toy model architecture can be used as a template for constructing specific PSPS model structure for the causal dataset at hand.